bugfender/rn-bugfender/README.md

 ## Cocoapods Troubleshooting
 We did our best to create a installation process that worked for most of the users.
 However, the React Native configuration can be tricky sometimes.

 Most of the issues are related to the high number of dependencies and the compatibility between them.
-As every project is different and has different needs it's difficult to provide a magic receipt that can work, however we find out that the following Podfile compiles and run correctly most of the time.
+As every project is different and has different needs it's difficult to provide a magic receipt that can work out of the box, however we find out that the following Podfile compiles and run correctly most of the time.
 You can use it as a basis to experiment and find a configuration that works for you.

-### Suggested Podfile
+### Recommended Podfile
 ```
 platform :ios, '9.0'